Lower Your Tax Bill: 9 DoorDash Tax Deductions to Claim Now

 8. Self-Employed Health Insurance Deduction

 The self-employed health insurance deduction reduces your business income.
-Freelancers must complete IRS Form 7206, Self-Employed Health Insurance Deduction, to determine the write-off
+Freelancers must complete IRS Form 7206, Self-Employed Health Insurance Deduction, to determine the write-off.

-9. Qualified Business Income Deduction
+9. Qualified Business Income (QBI) Deduction

+QBI calculations can be complex.
 Your outsourced tax professionals can help you calculate your QBI deduction and report the write-off on your income tax return.

-How to Claim Your DoorDash Tax Write-Offs
+How to Claim DoorDash Tax Deductions

 Tax Forms for DoorDash Drivers